 Adhering to the unwritten law that trendy restaurants should be difficult to find, Mexican hideout Brickhouse is one of the hardest eateries to locate in Lan Kwai Fong.
-Its quirkily named tacos include the Protein Pancake, filled with rib-eye beef and manchego cheese, and the Spicy Nemo fish taco.
+It's quirkily named tacos include the Protein Pancake, filled with rib-eye beef and manchego cheese, and the Spicy Nemo fish taco.
 Use your imagination to guess the fillings in the Squealer, the Side Chick and the Prawn Star.
-From $55.

 Tsim Sha Tsui’s patron saint of Mexican food is the colourful Caliente, which offers everything from nachos to churros and everything in between.
 Be sure to try the taco mil mascaras with its perfectly grilled red shrimps or the taco tito santana, which oozes creamy, rich bone marrow.
 Both come with mixed cheese, crunchy taco slaw, pico de gallo and mint avocado crema to smooth things all out.